pernillamoreno/Ci-teamwork-project-March-2024/README.md

 # Ci-teamwork-project

-In this teamwork project you are supposed to develop python scripts to automatically generate a maintainable C++ module to get and set signal values based on a structured signals in data.json accroding to the requirements below:
+In the MAIN BRANCH : In this teamwork project you are supposed to develop python scripts to automatically generate a maintainable C++ module to get and set signal values based on a structured signals in data.json accroding to the requirements below:

     Make a private repository for the project and invite your teammates as collaborators Follow the Scrum framework and Github Project to organize the project